 Start-Up Respite Funds

-A prerequisite to submitting a StartUP Respite Grant Program application is completing RCAW’s Bringing Respite to Your Community (BRYC) Workshop
+Before applying for the StartUP Respite Grant Program, applicants must complete RCAW’s Bringing Respite to Your Community (BRYC) Workshop.

 One of the most significant barriers to starting a new respite program is the start-up business costs, such as facility costs, insurance, payroll, accounting, licensing, equipment, supplies, and staff education.

-RCAW will be offering these funds to every county in Wisconsin through July 2027 because of a grant from the Administration for Community Living (ACL) through the Federal Lifespan Respite Grant program and a partnership with the WI Department of Health Services. **
+Thanks to funding from the Administration for Community Living (ACL) through the Federal Lifespan Respite Grant program and a partnership with the Wisconsin Department of Health Services, RCAW will provide these funds to all 72 counties and 11 tribes in Wisconsin through July 2027.

 This can be YOU!